 - A brief outline of your complaint

-- We will send you a letter or email acknowledging your complaint with day business days of receipt.
-We may at this stage ask you to confirm or explain any details we may be unsure of
+- We will send you a letter or email acknowledging your complaint within 3 business days of receipt.
+We may at this stage ask you to confirm or explain any details we may be unsure of or invite you to attend our offices for a meeting to discuss your concerns

 - We will open a matter for your complaint and record it in our central register

-- Your complaint will be investigated by the Practice manager who will examine the relevant matter.
-You will not be charged for our time spent investigating the responding to your complaint
+- Your complaint will be investigated by Sarah Winters who will examine the relevant matter.
+You will not be charged for our time spent investigating and responding to your complaint

 - We usually aim to complete the investigation within 21 days but it can take longer, especially if files have been archived or are particularly complex, in which case we aim to complete an investigation within 8 weeks

-- The Practice manager will seek to mediate your complaint and resolve it to your satisfaction where possible.
-If the Practice manager feels it would assist in fully understanding your complaint they may ask you to attend a meeting.
-We hope that we can resolve your complaint and the Practice Manager will write to fully set out their views on the complaint
+- We will seek to mediate your complaint and resolve it to your satisfaction where possible.
+If Sarah Winters feels it would assist in fully understanding your complaint, she may ask you to attend a meeting.

 If you are still not satisfied with the outcome you may be able to refer the matter to the independent Legal Ombudsman with whom we will cooperate fully.
 You should do so as soon as possible and in any event within 6 months of our final communication to you about your complaint.